Skip to main content

 Idaho E-Verify Requirements

-By executive order, Idaho requires government agencies and contractors to use E-Verify to very the employment eligibility of all employees and prospective employees prior to taking state contracts.
-Private employers are not required to use the E-Verify system, but may do so voluntarily.
+By executive order, Idaho requires government agencies and contractors to use E-Verify.
+They must verify workers' employment eligibility before they take state contracts.
+Private employers don't have to use the E-Verify system but may do so voluntarily.

 Driver's License/ID Requirements

-Applicants for driver's licenses in Idaho are required to provide proof of age, identity, Idaho residency, and lawful presence in the United States.
-Idaho's Transportation Department provides a helpful page listing acceptable documents that can be used to establish the requirements.
+Applicants for driver's licenses in Idaho must show proof of age, identity, Idaho residency, and U.S. citizenship or lawful presence in the United States.
+Idaho offers a helpful list of acceptable documents to establish the requirements.

 Public Benefits Restrictions

-Under federal law, illegal immigrants are prohibited from receiving public benefits, although they are allowed to receive emergency services, health care, and other programs that have been identified as "necessary to protect life and safety."
+Under federal law, immigrants without proper documents can't get public benefits.
+But they can get emergency services.
+They can get health care and other programs that are "necessary to protect life and safety."

 Education Restrictions

-Idaho law does not allow for illegal immigrants to pay in-state tuition rates for state schooling.
+Idaho law does not allow immigrants living here illegally to pay in-state tuition rates at state schools.
+This also applies to DACA recipients.
+Here's a breakdown of DACA:

 Voter ID Rules

-In Idaho, every voter is required to present a photo ID in order to vote.
-Drivers' licenses, passports, and student ID's are examples of acceptable forms of identification for voting purposes.
-Voters who are unable to present photo ID may still vote, but will have to complete an affidavit stating their identity.
+In Idaho, every voter must present a photo ID to vote.
+Drivers' licenses, passports, and student IDs are acceptable forms of identification for voting.
+Voters unable to show photo ID may still vote but must complete an affidavit stating their identity.

 Housing Ordinances and Immigration